-If you think you may wish to reduce your hours on your return, either on a permanent basis or for a temporary specified period.
-You should inform your Head teacher at least three months before your anticipated date of return.
+If you think you may wish to reduce your hours on your return, either on a temporary or permanent basis, you should inform your Head teacher at least three months before your anticipated date of return.
 NB.
 There is a presumption that any temporary arrangement will last no longer than 12 months.